 Counting On – Counting On is a beginning mental math strategy.
 Counting on means that you start with the biggest number in an equation, and then count up.
 For example, in the equation 5+3, you want students to start with the “5” in their heads, and then count up, “6, 7, 8.”
 This is to discourage students from counting like, “1, 2, 3, 4, 5…..6, 7, 8.”
 Students also need to understand the commutative property of addition, where if an equation looks like this: “2+6,” they still should start with the bigger number (in this case, 6) and count up “7, 8.”

 Here’s a video that will explain this strategy in more depth, or find a unit for teaching the counting on strategy HERE.

 Make a Ten – Make a Ten is a mental math strategy where students use the number combinations that make ten to form connections and relationships to other facts.
 First, students must learn the number combinations that make 10.
 Then, they can confidently use those combinations.
 For example, to solve 8+5, a student might think, “I can take two from the 5 and give it to the 8 to make a ten, and then add the leftover 3 to make 13.”
 Ten frames are a fantastic way to illustrate this strategy.

-Here’s a video that explains the make a ten strategy in more depth or find a unit for teaching make a ten HERE.
+Here’s a video that explains the make a ten strategy in more depth.

 I hope this post has helped you make a plan for teaching math strategies in your classroom!
 I know that if you did not learn this way, it is not an easy transition.

-If you’d like more support for teaching addition strategies in the classroom, check out this Mental Math Addition Strategy Bundle that includes units for all of the strategies that were discussed above.
+If you’d like more support for teaching addition strategies in the classroom, check out the Mental Math Addition Strategy Bundle that includes units for all of the strategies that were discussed above (photos of contents below).